John Fisher (businessman)

 John Joseph Fisher (born June 1, 1961) is an American businessman.
 He is the principal owner of the Athletics of Major League Baseball, the San Jose Earthquakes of Major League Soccer, and the Texas Rattlers of the Professional Bull Riders organization.

 Fisher is the son of Gap founders Donald Fisher and Doris F. Fisher, inheriting his fortune from them, and amassing an estimated net worth of $3 billion.
 Along with his father, he was a part-owner of the San Francisco Giants, purchasing a stake in the team in 1992 as part of an investment group that prevented the team from relocating to the Tampa Bay area.
-In 2005, Fisher sold his stake in the Giants to buy the Oakland Athletics.
-His ownership of the Athletics has been regarded as one of the worst in sports, as some argue that he deliberately mismanaged the team to reduce fan interest and make a move to Las Vegas easier.
-Under Fisher, the team plans to relocate from Oakland to the Las Vegas metropolitan area after an agreement where Nevada provides $380 million in taxpayer money towards a new stadium for the team.
+In 2005, Fisher sold his stake in the Giants to buy the Athletics.
+His ownership of the team has been regarded as one of the worst in sports, as some argue that he deliberately mismanaged the team to reduce fan interest and move the team from Oakland to Las Vegas.

-Family and early life
+Early life

 Fisher is the son of Doris Feigenbaum Fisher and Don Fisher, the co-founders of Gap, and inherited his fortune from them.
 His family, which is Jewish, also includes two brothers: Robert J. Fisher and William S. Fisher.
 John is married to Laura Meier Fisher.

 Fisher attended Phillips Exeter Academy and Princeton University, and graduated with an A.B. in history in 1983 after completing a 279-page-long senior thesis titled "Echoes of the Holocaust: Survivors in America Speak Out."
 He then attended graduate school at Stanford University School of Business, where he earned a master's degree in business administration.